flipz357/smatchpp/README.md

 # SMATCH++

 Handy processing of graphs including graph alignment and graph matching.
-There is a special focus on standardized evaluation of graph parsing, but SMATCH++ allows easy customization.
+There is a special focus on standardized evaluation of graph parsing, but SMATCH++ allows easy extension for custom purposes.
 A short overview of some features:

-- Simple graph reading, graph writing, graph processing, graph matching
+- Simple graph reading, graph processing, graph matching
-- Different solvers including optimal ILP, and optional graph compression
+- Alignment solvers including optimal ILP
 - Evaluation scoring with bootstrap confidence intervals, micro and macro averages
-- Standardization for different graph types such as AMR, Fine-grained evaluation
+- Standardization for different graph types such as AMR
+- Fine-grained evaluation, graph compression for fast ILP
 - Easy to extend

 Jump directly to [command line examples](#command-line) or [pip install](#pip-install) to use Smatch++ and its options simply from within your python program.